How overtime happens

 Unfortunately, a genuine problem exists if overtime is a significant part of your labor budget.
 And it almost certainly relates to the way you manage your employee scheduling.
 Here are some common ways that overtime payments occur:

 The key to a great schedule is to allocate your best resources first and work downward.
 This means that senior full-timers – those who work close to 40 hours and receive the highest hourly rate – should be the first ones to go into the schedule, and then you allocate those on lower rates.
 Part-time staff go in last to fill any remaining gaps.
 This approach reduces the risk of your best-paid people accidentally crossing the 40-hour limit.

 Inadequate demand planning

 You have the perfect schedule, but your business experiences a sudden surge in demand.
 Now you need to call in people to help out, even if that means paying overtime.
 Sound familiar?
 You can avoid understaffing by examining historical data and fine-tuning your demand forecasting to predict exactly how much staff you need in each slot.
-To do this, you will need to keep detailed records, including accurate schedules that show who was originally rostered to work each shift and who was drafted in to meet demand.
+To do this, you will need to keep detailed records, including accurate schedules that show who you originally scheduled to work each shift and who you drafted in to meet demand.

 Ineffective time management system

 Deliberately or not, employees can often clock in and clock out when they’re not supposed to.
 Even if it’s a few minutes early or a few minutes late, this can add up over the space of a week and push them into overtime territory.
 It’s estimated that early clock-ins can cost businesses an average of $100 per month per location.
 Good management plays a role here, but you can’t watch over every single time entry.

 Managers need backup in the form of an intelligent shift scheduling software, such as Homebase, which prevents clock-ins that don’t align with the schedule.